ImperialCollegeLondon/ECRI-RCDS-Hackathon/README.md

 There are several Jupyter notebooks (the files with the extension `.ipynb`) present in this  repository.
 You may review them in advance if you want to, but you aren't required to.

-## Opening a Codespace

-This hackathon is designed to run inside of a [Codespace](https://docs.github.com/en/codespaces/overview).
-A Codespace is a development environment hosted by GitHub directly from a repository.
-To use this, you will need to be signed into a GitHub account.
-To open the Codespace, click the **green `Code`** button at the top right of the repository.
-Make sure you're in the `Codespaces` tab and click the `Create New Codespace on Master` button.
-This will create a Codespace of your own.
-This will take a minute or so to initialise.
-You may be asked to reload the page.
-If so, do reload the page.
-If the Codespace seems to get stuck loading, reloading the page can often fix the problem.

-Once your Codespace has initialised, it will remain associated with your GitHub account for around a month, when it will expire.
-Your Codespace will be given a name like "fuzzy-barnacle" so you can identify it.
-To reopen it on a future occasion, click the **green `Code`** button again, then select the Codespace, click `Open`, then `Open in Browser`.

-To download the content of the files within the Codespace, open the Files tab on the left, select the files, right click and click `Download` button.
-Alternatively, if you're familiar with GitHub, you can open the source control tab on the left, you can commit and push changes.
-This will fork the repository with your changes.
-Either of these options will allow you to keep a copy of the course notes with your solutions to the exercises, etc.

 ## Main task 1 & 2 & 3- Feature selection